LTI state-space models

-This page documents the facilities available for estimating statespace models on the form
+This page documents the facilities available for estimating linear statespace models with inputs on the form

 \[\begin{aligned} x^+ &= Ax + Bu + Ke\\ y &= Cx + Du + e \end{aligned}\]